sDebski/studbuddy/README.md

 # Studdybuddy

-This is a StuddyBuddy App written in Django with function based views.
+This is a StuddyBuddy App written in Django with function based views with REST API.
 This app is made to create chat-rooms to talk about different topics.
 Logged in users can create their own topics and participate in chat-talks.
 Not logged in users can see the topics and search through them.
 User has

 ## App supports:
+- getting data from REST API endpoints
 - User creation and update
 - Logging, registration
 - Content available only for logged users